 Students who fail to maintain continuous registration, including payment of applicable fees, will lose their status as full-time or part-time graduate students and will be withdrawn from their program of study.
 Students who have been withdrawn as a result of failure to observe registration requirements may petition for reinstatement.

 There are three terms in an academic year: Fall, Winter, Summer.
-Full-time M.Ed. students must be registered for a minimum of three terms before graduation; part-time M.Ed. students a minimum of six terms before graduation.
-The time limit for completion of the M.Ed.
-Program is four years from a candidate's entry into the Program.
-The maximum period of full-time study for M.Ed. candidates cannot exceed six terms, after that the candidates' status changes to part-time.
+Full-time MEd students must be registered for a minimum of three terms before graduation; part-time MEd students a minimum of six terms before graduation.
+The time limit for completion of the MEd program is four years from a student's entry into the program.
+The maximum period of full-time study for MEd students cannot exceed six terms; after that the student's status changes to part-time.